7frank/ai-ui-playground/tools/whisper-cli/README.md

 Similar to https://github.com/GucciFlipFlops1917/Whisper-Speech-To-Text in mind.
 Give that a shot if you are looking fore a more fleshed out solution.

+# (1) using an existsing solution and dockerizing it
+# installation

+clone this repo `git clone ..`

+build the image `docker build -f ./Dockerfile2 -t whisper-cli .`

+# (2) custom approach

 ## installation

 build the docker image and tag as `whisper-transcribe`